Why should you visit Polish mountains this Winter?

 They differ depending on their level of difficulty, so based on your skiing skills, pick the one that is the most appropriate for you.
 Kasprowy Wierch is considered to be the most advanced one, Nosal – the easiest.
 Remember, safety first.

-That’s it!
-Those are my 8 best things to do in Zakopane and the Polish Tatra Mountains in Winter.
-Hope you enjoyed this little…not really little, this massive guide to spending Winter in Poland.
+Those are my 8 best things to do in Winter in Zakopane and the Polish Tatra Mountains.
+Hope you enjoyed this little…not really little, this massive guide to spending Winter in Zakopane.
 If you have any question, feel free to write them in the comments or hit me up on Instagram.

 Before planning your winter adventure, visit London to admire Christmas decorations in this fascinating city!